 Under Georgia law, a guardian is appointed to oversee the health and safety of another; a conservator is appointed to oversee the management of the property of another.
 This concept has its roots in the English common law doctrine of parens patriae, where the king was ultimately responsible for caring for those among his subjects who were unable to care for themselves.
 This concept was codified as early as 1324 in the statute De Praerogativa.
 In Georgia, early law provided that courts could “appoint guardians for the following persons, viz.: Idiots, lunatics, and insane persons, and deaf and dumb persons when incapable of managing their estates, habitual drunkards, and persons imbecile from old age or other cause, and incapable of managing their estates.”
 Under Georgia’s 1933 Code, “persons who are mentally ill, mentally retarded or mentally incompetent to the extent they are incapable of managing their estates” were subject to the appointment of a guardian.
 In these earlier versions of the law, the term “guardian” was used to describe a person who would oversee both the person and the property of another.

 Under current Georgia law, “the court may appoint a guardian for an adult only if the court finds the adult lacks sufficient capacity to make or communicate significant responsible decisions concerning his or her health or safety.”
 Similarly, “the court may appoint a conservator for an adult only if the court finds the adult lacks sufficient capacity to make or communicate significant responsible decisions concerning the management of his or her property.”
+HB 36, which was passed by the Georgia legislature this year and goes into effect on July 1, 2025, specifies that “an adult shall not be presumed to be in need of a guardian [or conservator] solely because of a finding that the adult has one or more developmental disabilities.”
+This author would like to point out that O.C.G.A. § 29-4-1 (e) already specified that no adult shall be presumed to be in need of a guardian unless adjudicated to be in need of a guardian.
+As such, the law makes clear that no adult suffering under any sort of disability, developmental or otherwise, shall be presumed in need of a guardian or conservator solely because of that diagnosis, and this portion of the legislation serves as a clarification to existing law rather than a change in that code section.
 Guardianship and conservatorship may be sought together where appropriate, or a petition may be brought for one or the other alone.
 Where guardianship and conservatorship are both sought, it is not necessary to seek the appointment of the same individual to fill both roles.